-With flu season around the corner, making sure junior doesn’t fall ill sure isn’t easy.
-He can pick up all sorts of viruses from the playground, or at school…even worse, doesn’t it always seem like he takes the whole family down with him as well?
+During this coronavirus outbreak, making sure junior doesn’t fall ill sure isn’t easy.
+He can also pick up all sorts of viruses from the playground, or at school…even worse, doesn’t it always seem like he takes the whole family down with him as well?

 Yup, viruses spread easily within the family, since everyone is in close contact with one another.
 So, it’s important that you keep your peewee fighting fit to prevent him from falling ill.
 We list several ways.